 The City of Cape Town is committed to maintaining a sustainable baboon population on the Cape Peninsula, but is also responsible for the safety of residents and visitors.
-The Baboon Management Programme remains an important City of Cape Town initiative.
-It is undertaken for the benefit of all residents, hikers and visitors in, or moving through, baboon-affected areas in the southern Cape Peninsula.
+The Urban Baboon Programme remains an important City of Cape Town initiative.
+It is undertaken for the benefit of all residents - together with hikers and visitors moving through the urban edge - of baboon-affected areas in the southern Cape Peninsula.

-Baboon rangers are employed to ensure that baboons in the 10 managed troops are effectively kept out of suburbs that lie on the fringes of each troop’s range.
+Baboon rangers are employed to ensure that baboons in the 10 or 11 managed troops are effectively kept out of suburbs that lie on the fringes of each troop’s range.
 Read more

 Certain protocols must be followed when using paintball markers to manage baboons and for managing raiding baboons and dispersing males.
 Read more